DamageCoding/github-stat-trackers/README.md

 ## github-stat-trackers
-If You Use This Please Leave A Star
-And If you embed it to show stats please give credits
+A website where you can track anybodys github stats, If you fork this repository, please consider giving it a star ⭐!